sulinchowdhury/sulinchowdhury2.github.io/_pages/datacode.md

 # **Other Resources**<br/>

-**Create beautiful watercolor streetmaps with Open Street Map and ggplot2**<br/> This repository contains R code and a template to create poster-quality streetmaps of any city. <br/> [[R Code and PowerPoint Template](https://github.com/ekatovich/Streetmaps)]
+**Create beautiful watercolor streetmaps with Open Street Map and ggplot2**<br/> This repository contains R code and a template to create poster-quality streetmaps of any city. (easy intro to ggplot2) <br/> [[R Code and PowerPoint Template](https://github.com/ekatovich/Streetmaps)]